Real Honey from Real Bees in the City

 Honeybee Colony Removals.
 With changes in climate encouraging spring swarms and an increased number of urban beekeepers, there have been many spring swarms lately.
 I usually can’t respond to swarms but may be able to find another local beekeeper to help you out.
 I don’t offer removals from structures at all, and if another local beekeeper offers these regularly, I’d love to advertise.

 Hive Hosting.
 I’d like to offer to tend beehives for you on your property, but I don’t have the availability.
 Hopefully at some future time I will be able to offer hosting in the city.
-This costs a decent amount of money, professional hive hosting services are expensive.
+This costs a decent amount of money & professional hive hosting services are expensive.
 I appreciate your pollinator friendly space but cannot put bees there for free.
-You can attract honeybees and more importantly native bees to your garden by planting native species and admire them and benefit from their work.
+You can attract honeybees and more importantly native bees to your garden by planting native species and admire the bees and benefit from their work.
 Most plants that feed honeybees also feed a variety of our native bees, but native plants evolved to attract the local bees.

 You may also be able to find someone in your neighborhood who wants to start beekeeping, and there could be a helpful arrangement for everybody if they need a space and you have it.
 Or I can point you in the direction of resources to become a beekeeper yourself.